 Attendance Allowance isn’t just for people with a physical disability or illness.
 You should also claim if you need help or supervision throughout the day or night and have:

-Special rules apply if you're terminally ill.
-Read more about claiming Attendance Allowance if you're terminally ill.
+Special rules apply if you’re terminally ill.
+Read more about applying for Attendance Allowance if you’re terminally ill.

 The 6-month rule

-You must have had care or supervision needs because of your disability or illness, or increased difficulty with personal tasks, for at least 6 months before you can get Attendance Allowance.
+You must have had care or supervision needs because of your disability or illness for at least 6 months before you can get Attendance Allowance.

 You don't need to have had a diagnosis for your condition to apply for Attendance Allowance.
 For example, you might still be having tests or appointments to find out what's wrong with you.
 As long as you've needed help or supervision, or you've had difficulties, for 6 months because of your condition you can claim Attendance Allowance.

 You can save time with your claim by applying before the end of the 6 months but you won't get any money until then.